0x00nier/RustSend/README.md

-# RustSend
+# NoirCast

 A high-performance TUI-based packet crafting and network security tool written in Rust.

 ## Overview

-RustSend is a powerful command-line tool for network security professionals, penetration testers, and security researchers.
+NoirCast is a powerful command-line tool for network security professionals, penetration testers, and security researchers.
 It provides an intuitive vim-like interface for crafting and sending custom network packets with real-time response tracking.

 ## Features